dillonkearns/elm-cli-options-parser/README.md

 this needs to be called once I have the number of arguments that came before it... so that they can be dropped from the rest args.

-### expectFlag is on Command not Spec
+### expectFlag is on Command not Option

 Right now, I need that because it doesn't change the value of the pipeline... is there a simple way to change that?

 ### Feedback wanted

-Is it confusing to go between Command. and Spec.?
+Is it confusing to go between Command. and Option.?